The platforms, apps and tools I pay for (and the ones I don’t)

 NOTION

-There is a free version you can get but you quickly use up the storage space and need to upgrade.
-It doesn’t cost much though and, seeing as I use it for both my work and personal life, it’s worth every penny.
+There is a free version you can get, but you quickly use up the storage space and need to upgrade.
+It doesn’t cost much, though, and, seeing as I use it for both my work and personal life, it’s worth every penny.

 CHATGPT

 I’m a big fan of AI and pay for two ChatGPT accounts.
-One for holding Virtual Assistant AI training sessions and one for personal use.
+One is for holding Virtual Assistant AI training sessions and one for personal use.

 Some VAs are afraid or suspicious of AI, but the genie is firmly out of the bottle, and it’s not going back!